Consensys/doc.goquorum/docs/Tutorials/CreatePermissionedNetwork.md

 description: Create a permissioned network
 ---

-# Create a permissioned network
+# Create a permissioned network with basic permissioning

+The following steps create a permissioned network with [basic permissioning](../Concepts/Permissioning/BasicNetworkPermissions.md).

 ## 1. Initialize chain